proxmox/ceph/ceph/doc/radosgw/multisite.rst

   a global object namespace.
 This global object namespace ensures unique object IDs across zonegroups and zones.

+  Each bucket is owned by the zonegroup where it was created (except where overridden by the :ref:`LocationConstraint<s3_bucket_placement>` on bucket creation), and its object data will only replicate to other zones in that zonegroup.
+Any request for data in that bucket that are sent to other zonegroups will redirect to the zonegroup where the bucket resides.

+  It can be useful to create multiple zonegroups when you want to share a namespace of users and buckets across many zones, but isolate the object data to a subset of those zones.
+It might be that you have several connected sites that share storage, but only require a single backup for purposes of disaster recovery.
+In such a case, it could make sense to create several zonegroups with only two zones each to avoid replicating all objects to all zones.

+  In other cases, it might make more sense to isolate things in separate realms, with each realm having a single zonegroup.
+Zonegroups provide flexibility by making it possible to control the isolation of data and metadata separately.

 - **Multiple Realms:** Beginning with the Kraken release, the Ceph Object Gateway supports "realms", which are containers for zonegroups.
 Realms make it possible to set policies that apply to multiple zonegroups.
 Realms have a